simonmichael/hledger/hledger/hledger.m4.md

 REGEX
 ```

-REGEX is a case-insensitive regular expression which tries to match anywhere within the CSV record.
+REGEX is a case-insensitive [regular expression][] tries to match anywhere within the CSV record.
 It is a POSIX ERE (extended regular expression)
 that also supports GNU word boundaries (`\b`, `\B`, `\<`, `\>`),
 and nothing else.